NikASGiG/Anagram/README.md

 # Anagram
 This application that reverses all the words of input text.
-Anagram is implemented with: Java + Maven.
+Anagram is implemented with: Java + Maven + JUnit.
 This project was also created to upgrade the practice of clean code.

 # Using
 Use command for program launch: